brent-stone/avengercon_2025/docs/workshop/1_hello_workshop.md

 ![Take This](1_images/take_this.png)

-RUNNING NOTES:
-1. Understand which architecture and use the appropriate flag for run_dev_desktop.sh
-   2. Nothing for x86/Intel/AMD processors
-   3. -m for ARM processors like Mac M1, M2, M3
-4. After the dev desktop loads first time, confirm login via browser
-5. Re-run dev container but with bind mount uncommented for appropriate architecture
-6. Once in dev container, run the kasm-ubuntu-python-final-setup.sh script
-7. Manually copy-paste the bash PATH updates from the script
-8. Verify python --version and poetry --version work in VSCode terminal
-9. Add VSCode Python extension
-10. Activate poetry venv in terminal `poetry env activate` -> `source....` copy paste
-11. CMD+SHIFT+P or Command+Shift+P --> Python: Select Interpreter -> select the `./.venv/...`
-12.

 !!! tip "Dev Environment Options"
     === "Local Python, Docker Services"
         This is the recommended way to participate in the workshop.
 It ensures you have gone through each step to prepare